dotnet/fsharp/DEVGUIDE.md

 ```

 If you want to update them, either

-a.
-Run the [ilverify.ps1]([url](https://github.com/dotnet/fsharp/blob/main/tests/ILVerify/ilverify.ps1)) script in PowerShell.
+1. Run the [ilverify.ps1]([url](https://github.com/dotnet/fsharp/blob/main/tests/ILVerify/ilverify.ps1)) script in PowerShell.
 The script will create `.actual` files.
 If the differences make sense, replace the original baselines with the actual files.
-b.
-Set the `TEST_UPDATE_BSL` to `1` (please refer to "Updating baselines in tests" section in this file) **and** run `ilverify.ps1` - this will automatically replace baselines.
+2. Set the `TEST_UPDATE_BSL` to `1` (please refer to "Updating baselines in tests" section in this file) **and** run `ilverify.ps1` - this will automatically replace baselines.
 After that, please carefully review the change and push it to your branch if it makes sense.

 ## Automated Source Code Formatting